National Memorial for Peace and Justice

 Colloquially known as "the lynching memorial," this is the United States' first memorial to the victims of racial terror at home.

-In the South, where whole African American communities sport the last names of past plantation owners, antebellum mansions still throw shadows on overgrown fields, and settees with cushions cut through by the swords of Union soldiers during Sherman’s march still haunt grandparents’ attics, American history feels a little closer and more personal than it does in other places.
+In the South, where whole Black communities sport the last names of past plantation owners, antebellum mansions still throw shadows on overgrown fields, and settees with cushions cut through by the swords of Union soldiers during Sherman’s march still haunt grandparents’ attics, American history feels a little closer and more personal than it does in other places.

-That proximity to history is part of what makes Montgomery, Alabama, the city where Rosa Parks famously caused a row on a city bus, such an apt home for the memorial to those lost to slavery and lynchings, and those tormented by the Jim Crow laws.
+That proximity to history is part of what makes Montgomery, Alabama, the city where Rosa Parks famously caused a row on a city bus, such an apt home for the memorial to those lost to slavery and lynchings, and those tormented by racist Jim Crow laws.

-At the entrance of the National Memorial for Peace and Justice, an outdoor series of sculptures, white text on gray panels greets visitors with a matter-of-fact, chronological history of the exploitation, torture, and racial violence against Africans and African Americans that has spanned the past 300 years.
+At the entrance of the National Memorial for Peace and Justice, an outdoor series of sculptures, white text on gray panels greets visitors with a matter-of-fact, chronological history of the exploitation, torture, and racial violence against Africans and Black Americans that has spanned the past 300 years.

 The panels lead up a hill between oxidized metal walls and pristine lawns toward the heart of the memorial.
 Then, for a while, there’s no text to read except for names: the name of a county, and below it, a list of names of the people murdered there.
 In a covered, open-air structure, there are coffin-like metal blocks for each American county where lynchings took place hanging from the ceiling over a circular walkway.
 Further down the pathway, before a wall covered in a waterfall, some reasons for the lynchings are listed, such as registering to vote, smiling at the shop owner’s wife, or standing around in a white neighborhood.